scds/event-listings/README.md

 ```

-### Adding/updating Events
+### Adding/updating Events Manually

 To add or update the events that are listed, you have to modify `_data/events.json`.

 When an event is over or a new event is added, update the information in `_data/events.json`.
 This can be done manually or through automation.

 In `_data/events.json`, an event will have the following data.
 To remove the event manually, erase the event's information along with its opening and closing brackets {} and any comma that follows.

+The event's information includes:

 - "uid": "LibCal-7565-3920895" (SCDS LibCal ID)
 - "title": The event/workshop title